Migrating from message_data

 Install git lfs.

-$ pip install git-filter-repo
+:$ pip install message-ix-models[migrate]

-Read through all the steps first before starting.
+Read through all the steps before starting.

 Create a temporary directory: